nyarurato/NurbsSharp/src/README.md

 ### Intersection
 This module provides functionality for computing intersections between NURBS curves and surfaces, as well as with other geometric entities.

-## Operation
+### Operation
-This module provides topology operation.
+This module modifies existing geometry to generate or transform new geometry.

+### Analysis
+This module extracts numerical measurements and evaluation metrics from existing geometry.